Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat.md

 ~~~

 # Fit Studies
 Now we start getting into the real meat and bones of the fit.
 Here we shall try to combine some of the parameters in the fit.
 The main reason is that it is clear 0-lep should not be able to fix Wbb (W+hf) but we do have some information about Z+hf.
-We have four floating normalisation (NF) systematics:
+We have four systematics and two floating normalisation (NF) for Zbb:
-- 1 NF for Z+hf 2-jet: norm_Zbb_J2
+- 1 NP for Z+hf 2-jet: norm_Zbb_J2
-- 1 NF for Z+hf 3-jet: norm_Zbb_J3
+- 1 NP for Z+hf 3-jet: norm_Zbb_J3
 - 1 NP for W+hf in 2-jet: WbbNorm_J2
 - 1 NP for W+hf in 3-jet: WbbNorm_J3

+- 1 FN for Z+hf in 2jet
+- 1 FN for Z+hf in 3jet

-and we have no real handle on two of them.
+and we have no real handle on floating normalisations for W+hf in 0L.
 The solution to this is to try and get information about Wbb somewhere else and this comes in one of two forms
-1) V+hf NFs (Combining W+hf and Z+hf and decorrelate in terms of njets)
+1) V+hf NFs (Combining NF's for both W+hf and Z+hf and decorrelate in terms of njets)
-2) W+hf fixed and Z+hf floating (Keep the Z+hf as they are bu tget the W+hf stuff from the 1L fit).
+2) W+hf fixed and Z+hf floating (Keep the Z+hf as they are but get the W+hf stuff from the 1L fit).

 ## V+hf Normilations Factors
-Option 1 consists of removing the individual Z+hf and W+hf markers for the fit and replacing them with a combined thing.
+Option 1 consists of removing the individual Z+hf markers for the fit and replacing them with a combined object.
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/WSMaker_VHbb
 setupATLAS && lsetup git && lsetup "root 6.14.04-x86_64-slc6-gcc62-opt"

 vim src/systematicslistsbuilder_vhbbrun2.cpp
 ~~~
-> REMOVE 0L from W+hf items (~L144)
->  >    if(hasZeroLep || hasTwoLep) -> if(hasTwoLep)

-> CHANGE Structure 0L in Z+hf items (~L163)
+> CHANGE Structure 0L in Z+hf items (~L164)
 >  >    if(hasTwoLep || hasZeroLep) { -> if(hasTwoLep) {
 >  >      normFact("Zbb", SysConfig{"Zhf"}.decorr(P::nJet));

-> MOVE normalisation for systematics to 2L only if case (L173 -> 166)
+> MOVE normalisation for systematics to 2L only if case (L169 -> 166)
 >  >    normSys("SysZbbNorm", 0.07, SysConfig{"Zhf"}.applyIn(P::nLep==0).decorr(P::nLep));
 >  >    else { -> if(hasOneLep){ (~L168)

-> ADD merging of Z and W systematics (~L171)
+> ADD merging of Z and W systematics (~L172)
 >  >    //Trialling combinationf Z+hf and W+hf in 0L
 >  >    if(hasZeroLep){
 >  >      normFact("Vbb", SysConfig{{"Zhf", "Whf"}}.decorr(P::nJet));
+>  >      normSys("SysZbbNorm", 0.07, SysConfig{"Zhf"}.applyIn(P::nLep==0).decorr(P::nLep));
 >  >    }

 ~~~